bossjones/sandbox_agent/COMPOSE_PLAN.md

   - Throttling Pattern
   - Load Balancer Pattern

-Here are some more specifications.
+Here are some more specifications:

 Chat Framework:
 - I am using Rapptz/discord.py as my discord client